m44rten1/turn-based-game-solver/README.md

-# skyjo
+# turn-based-game-solver
-Skyjo bot trained with genetic algorithm
+Bot trained with genetic algorithm for any turn based game